-The Washington Outdoor Educator Course is an extraordinary expedition that is designed specifically for individuals interested in pursuing instructional, guiding, or teaching positions.
-This semester course offers 50 days of in-depth learning in mountaineering, backpacking, sea kayaking and first aid, while simultaneously exploring group dynamics, experiential education theory and methods, and wilderness activity management.
-This course will provide you with opportunities to act as a student as well as an educator within a community of peers.
-Previous students are working in all facets of our industry as guides, Instructors and classroom teachers, and those who have taken this course feel that it gave them valuable relevant skills and knowledge to be better educators.
+The Northwest Outdoor Educator course is a comprehensive expedition program that combines the beauty and challenging environments of the Washington wilderness with intensive educational curriculum and activities, giving priority to the skills needed to work in the fields of outdoor and adventure education.
+Designed specifically for individuals interested in pursuing instructional, guiding or outdoor teaching positions, this course offers 50 days of in-depth learning.
+You will learn skills in mountaineering, sea kayaking and first aid while simultaneously exploring group dynamics, experiential education theory and methods, and wilderness activity management.
+Within a supportive community of like-minded adventurers, you are provided with opportunities to act as both a student and an educator, drawing references from your experience to affirm the wilderness educational concepts being explored.
+Previous course participants are out working in all facets of the industry — as guides, instructors and classroom teachers — and have, along with course Instructors, expressed that this course delivers invaluable experience, relevant skills and knowledge needed to help students become better educators.

 Are you motivated by the never-ending discovery in the adventure of the outdoors?
 Are you passionate about sharing knowledge and helping future generations become comfortable and confident appreciators of the natural world and skilled wilderness wanderers?
 Working as an outdoor educator requires deep technical expertise in outdoor skills alongside hands-on training in the science behind experiential learning and how to create lasting impact for students.
 Outward Bound leads the outdoor education industry in both areas, providing a coveted foundation to jump-start an outdoor-involved career.